Our guide to Payroll in Dominican Republic

 Social Security Contributions

-Employers and employees are required to participate in the pension system.
+Public and Private Sector Workers: Both sectors are required to participate in the pension system

 5. Payroll Operations